Malzacher/Portfolio/README.md

 Please feel free to explore my portfolio and reach out to me if you have any questions or inquiries.

 Technologies Used:

+       - HTML
        - CSS
-   - HTML
        - Adobe XD
-   - Vanilla Javascript
+       - Vanilla JavaScript